 - University of North Florida - Bachelors, Economics

 - University of South Florida - Current Grad Student, Economics

 - Music Theory

 - Test Prep

 Katherine: Tampa Latin course instructor

-...MSc in Palaeopathology from Durham University in the UK.
-In addition to this, I am a certified TEFL instructor.
-I tutor a variety of subjects, but I am the most passionate about reading, writing and history.
+...a variety of subjects, but I am the most passionate about reading, writing and history.
 I am also very passionate about Latin and other languages.
 I consider myself to be a lifelong learner, and I pursue new subjects with the goal of enriching my life and reaching my full potential.
 I enjoy trying out new things, and have a passion for ballroom dancing, fencing, and yoga.
 I am also beginning to practice Aikido.
 Another great...

 Education & Certification

 - Bates College - Bachelor in Arts, Classical and Medieval Studies

 - Durham University - Master of Science, Palaeopathology